Student Research Forum (SRF2021)

 - Future steps: what will be the next steps?
 How will you translate your research plan to a final dissertation?

-The expected length of the research proposal is 2-4 pages in double column format submitted in Doc or Latex.
+The expected length of the research proposal is up to 4 pages in double column format submitted in Doc or Latex.
 Please use the following templates for the submission:

 - Latex/Doc templates: http://ceur-ws.org/Vol-XXX/CEURART.zip

 - Latex on Overleaf: https://www.overleaf.com/read/gwhxnqcghhdt

 Research proposals will be selected based on the relevance of the topic for the conference, the originality of research, and the quality of the written research proposal.
 Students participating to the SRF session will present the research during the half day Student Research Forum session which will have online form (more details will follow).
 Two weeks after the SRF event, camera ready version of the papers can be submitted to be included in a post-conference proceedings volume.